-- Present in The Bible, in the apocryphal book of the Maccabees, where some Jews would rather let themselves be kil on the Sabbath than defend their lives.
+- Present in The Bible, in the Book of Maccabees, where some Jews would rather let themselves be killed on the Sabbath than defend their lives.
 The eponymous family of the Maccabees decide to skip that rule in order to defend their country.
-(It's worth noting that most Jewish traditions, at least nowadays, are quite clear on the principle that working to save a life is a duty that must be embraced whatever day it happens to be.)
+(It's worth noting that most Jewish traditions, at least nowadays, are quite clear on the principle that working to save a life permits breaking the Sabbath).

 - There's a story about a group of shakyas (noblemen from his country) whom Buddha had converted.
 When he left them, he predicted their death by brute force.
 Soon after, another king attacked and slaughtered them.
 They did not resist, giving us another example of this trope.

 - The people of Ammon in The Book of Mormon were once bloodthirsty Lamanites, until they converted to Christ and vowed never to shed blood again.
 When their Lamanite brothers came to fight them, the people of Ammon didn't take up arms; instead, they prayed.
 Miraculously, the number of Lamanites who repented and joined the people of Ammon that day exceeded the number slain.
 Note that they didn't believe violence is never justified; they merely didn't trust themselves after their violent past.

 - Stella Deus: The Gate of Eternity: The Aeque teach that the advancing mist (that erases the existence of every living thing it touches) is the will of the gods and that everyone should accept their fate.

 - In Final Fantasy IX the Cleyrans have lived in isolation from the rest of the world (under the protection of an almost unbreakable natural defence) for so long that they have absolutely no self-defense skills at all.
 When they're attacked by the army of Alexandria, they naively try to reason with the soldiers and, unfortunately, die in droves.